The Hamiltonian formalism of the Inverse Problem: Abstract

 \section{Abstract}

-We present Hamiltonian formalism for the inverse problem having Dirac$\backslash$ big-isotropic structures as underlying geometry.
-We used the same idea at~\cite{hassan-2020-2} to treat replicator equations.
-Here we state the procedure used there for general vector fields that can be written in a gradient form.
-For a linear system, we show that if representing matrix of the system has at least one pair of positive-negative non-zero eigenvalues or in the case of eigenvalue zero, at least one three dimensional Jordan block associated to it, then the linear system has a Hamiltonian description with respect to a non-trivial Dirac$\backslash$big-isotropic structure.
-More interestingly, we prove that every Hamiltonian linear system is Hamiltonian integrable.
-As a byproduct, we found a class of linear systems with eigenvalue zero that are Hamiltonian only with respect to a proper big-isotropic structure.
-Our approach also provides a clear picture for the alternative Hamiltonian descriptions of linear systems.
+A big-isotropic structure is a generalization of the notion of Dirac structure, due to Vaisman.
+We discuss the inverse problem of deciding if a vector field is Hamiltonian having a big-isotropic structure as underlying geometry.
+In \cite{hassan-2020-2} we have considered this question for the special case of replicator equations.
+Here we generalize that approach to any vector field that can be written in the form $X(u)=(\B\eta)(u),$ where $\B=\B(u)$ is a matrix and $\eta=\eta(u)$ is a vector.
+For a linear system we show that, if the representing matrix of the system has at least one pair of positive-negative non-zero eigenvalues, or a zero eigenvalue with at least one 3-dimensional Jordan block associated to it, then the linear system has a Hamiltonian description with respect to a big-isotropic structure.
+As a byproduct, we find a class of linear systems with zero eigenvalue that are Hamiltonian with respect to a big-isotropic structure but not a Dirac structure.
+Moreover, we prove that every linear Hamiltonian system, having a big-isotropic structure as underlying geometry, is completely integrable in the sense of Zung \cite{zung-action-angle}.
+For linear systems, in the both Hamiltonian formulation and complete integrability cases, explicit descriptions of the geometric structures, the Hamiltonian functions, the first integrals and the commuting flows are provided.